When are classes offered?

 If I make appropriate progress, when can I anticipate finishing?

-The program is a 3-year sequence of courses; the program can be finished in 3 years assuming all coursework and the dissertation have been successfully completed.
+The program is a 3-year sequence of courses; the program can be finished in 3 years assuming all pre-requistes, core coursework, and the dissertation have been successfully completed.

 How many hours are required to complete the EdD degree?

-The program includes the following: 14 doctoral seminars (3 credits each for a total of 42 semester credits), a minimum of 12 credit hours for the dissertation, and 12 hours of additional master's level course work in a selected cognate area (see below).
+The program includes the following: 14 doctoral seminars (3 credits each for a total of 42 semester credits), a minimum of 12 credit hours for the dissertation, and 12 hours of additional master's level course work beyond the initial master's degree in a selected cognate area (see below).
 Therefore, the total minimum number of credit hours is 66.

 How do I meet the requirement for the cognate?
 How many credits are required?